The Bankrate promise

 Don’t be surprised if an auto dealer refers you to a credit union before a bank.

-Credit union loan originations for new cars fell 0.1 percent in the fourth quarter of 2021, but used-car loans rocketed up 10.3 percent, for an overall increase of 6.4 percent, according to NCUA data.
-Credit unions had $142 billion in loan balances for new cars at the end of the fourth quarter of 2021, and $262.5 billion in loan balances for used cars.
+Credit union loan balances for new and used cars alike increased year-over-year by 17.9 percent and 19 percent, respectively, according to 2022 NCUA data.
+Credit unions had $166.8 billion in loan balances for new cars at the end of the third quarter of 2022 and $305.3 billion for used cars.